nicolasrb2001/Interpolation-Search/README.md

 # Interpolation-Search
-This is an implementation of the Interpolation Search algorithm for words in a list.
+This is my implementation of the Interpolation Search algorithm for words in a list.

 ## Motivation :ski:
 ---